sethbrasile/personal-blog/content/cv.md

 We chose the following stack:

-Private members only web app - Allows users to manage subscription, access tools, take courses, and manage their pods experience:
+Private members-only web app - Allows users to manage subscription, access tools, take courses, and manage their pods experience:
 - Nuxt (frontend and backend)
 - Vercel
 - FaunaDB